Chambray Lattice Baule Fabric

 Fabric Direction: Up The Roll, Vertical

-Sold by the yard in continuous rolls, 3 yard minimum
+Sold by the yard in continuous rolls

 Dye lots may vary.
 As a result, there may be slight color variations between your swatch and the final product.